raspberrypilearning/getting-started-with-minecraft-pi/worksheet.md

     mc.setBlock(x, y-1, z, grass)
 ```

 Now we can walk forward and if we walk on grass, we'll leave a flower behind.
-If it's not grass, it turns in to grass.
-Then when we turn around and walk back, we leave a flower behind as it's now grass.
+If the next block is not grass, it turns into grass.
+When we turn around and walk back, we now leave a flower behind us.

 ![](images/mcpi-flowers-grass.png)